amcwustl/reading-notes/Coders-Computer.md

 - ls: List.
 Will show us a list of what is in our current working directory.
 - cd: Change directory.
 Moves us to another directory.
 - mkdir: Make Directory.
 Creates a new directory.
-- touch: used to create a new file with no content as the default.
+- touch: used to create a new file.

 #### Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
 (Arguments are extra instructions given to a command.)
 - cd projects